 The American Camp Association has pre-written letters that makes it easy to support the cause by simply copying and pasting.

 We know that camp is great for kids.

 We believe that a camp that celebrates all forms of diversity adds even more magic to the camp experience.
+J-1 visa counselors are a key part of our mission.
 Thank you for believing in what we do and for helping us to continue to do what matters.